tasuten/Fugaku/README.md

 I picked up this word from  *Fugaku sanju-roku-kei* (富嶽三十六景, Thirty-six Views of Mount Fuji), a ukiyo-e series by Hokusai.

-And all colors of this colorscheme were picked from Ukiyo-e pictures.
+All colors of this colorscheme were picked from [Japanese Traditional Colors](http://irocore.com/).

 ## Usage